paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 (2) an assessment of the likelihood that such detainees will engage in terrorism or communicate with persons in terrorist organizations.

-**(b) Updates** Not less frequently than once every 6 months, the Director of National Intelligence, in consultation with the Director of the Central Intelligence Agency and the Secretary of Defense, shall update and make publicly available an unclassified summary consisting of the information required by subsection (a) and the number of individuals formerly detained at Naval Station, Guantanamo Bay, Cuba, who are confirmed or suspected of returning to terrorist activities after release or transfer from such Naval Station.
+**(b) Updates** Not less frequently than annually, the Director of National Intelligence, in consultation with the Director of the Central Intelligence Agency and the Secretary of Defense, shall update and make publicly available an unclassified summary consisting of the information required by subsection (a) and the number of individuals formerly detained at Naval Station, Guantanamo Bay, Cuba, who are confirmed or suspected of returning to terrorist activities after release or transfer from such Naval Station.

 ### Statutory Notes

 #### Codification
 Section was formerly classified to [section 415a–11 of this title](./chapter-015-national-security.md#section-415a-11) prior to editorial reclassification and renumbering as this section.

+#### Amendments
+2019—Subsec. (b).
+Pub.
+L. 116–92 substituted “annually” for “once every 6 months”.

 #### Initial Update
 Pub.
 L. 112–87, title III, § 307(a)(2), Jan.
 3, 2012, 125 Stat.
 1883, provided that: “The initial update required by section 506I(b) of such Act [act July 26, 1947, ch.
 343; [50 U.S.C.
 3105(b)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3105/b&num=0&edition=prelim)], as added by paragraph (1) of this subsection, shall be made publicly available not later than 10 days after the date the first report following the date of the enactment of the Intelligence Authorization Act for Fiscal Year 2012 [Jan.
 3, 2012] is submitted to members and committees of Congress pursuant to section 319 of the Supplemental Appropriations Act, 2009 (Public Law 111–32; [10 U.S.C.
 801](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section801&num=0&edition=prelim) note).”

+<a id="section-3111"></a>
+## § 3111.
+Repealed.
+Pub.
+L. 116–92, div.
+E, title LVII, § 5701(c), Dec.
+20, 2019, 133 Stat.
+2160

+### Statutory Notes

+Section, act July 26, 1947, ch.
+343, title V, § 506J, as added Pub.
+L. 113–126, title III, § 306(a), July 7, 2014, 128 Stat.
+1395, required annual assessments of intelligence community performance by function.

 <a id="section-3121"></a>
 ## § 3121.
-Annual assessment of intelligence community performance by function
-**(a) In general** Not later than April 1, 2016, and each year thereafter, the Director of National Intelligence shall, in consultation with the Functional Managers, submit to the congressional intelligence committees a report on covered intelligence functions during the preceding year.

-**(b) Elements** Each report under subsection (a) shall include for each covered intelligence function for the year covered by such report the following:

-(1) An identification of the capabilities, programs, and activities of such intelligence function, regardless of the element of the intelligence community that carried out such capabilities, programs, and activities.

-(2) A description of the investment and allocation of resources for such intelligence function, including an analysis of the allocation of resources within the context of the National Intelligence Strategy, priorities for recipients of resources, and areas of risk.

-(3) A description and assessment of the performance of such intelligence function.

-(4) An identification of any issues related to the application of technical interoperability standards in the capabilities, programs, and activities of such intelligence function.

-(5) An identification of the operational overlap or need for de-confliction, if any, within such intelligence function.

-(6) A description of any efforts to integrate such intelligence function with other intelligence disciplines as part of an integrated intelligence enterprise.

-(7) A description of any efforts to establish consistency in tradecraft and training within such intelligence function.

-(8) A description and assessment of developments in technology that bear on the future of such intelligence function.

-(9) Such other matters relating to such intelligence function as the Director may specify for purposes of this section.

-**(c) Definitions** In this section:

-(1) The term “covered intelligence functions” means each intelligence function for which a Functional Manager has been established under [section 3034a of this title](./chapter-044-national-security.md#section-3034a) during the year covered by a report under this section.

-(2) The term “Functional Manager” means the manager of an intelligence function established under [section 3034a of this title](./chapter-044-national-security.md#section-3034a).

-<a id="section-3122"></a>
-## § 3122.
 Dates for submittal of various annual and semiannual reports to the congressional intelligence committees
 **(a) Annual reports** The date for the submittal to the congressional intelligence committees of the following annual reports shall be the date each year provided in subsection (c)(1):

 (1) The annual report of the Inspectors Generals 11 So in original.
 Probably should be “General”. of the intelligence community on proposed resources and activities of their offices required by section 8H(g) of the Inspector General Act of 1978.